 Admissions & Financial Aid COVID-19 FAQs

 Yes, we are reviewing applications for test-optional acceptance.
-Freshmen domestic students have to opt-in either when they apply, or if they have already applied.
+Freshmen domestic students have to opt-in either when they apply.

 Yes, you can speak with a Transcript Evaluator for an informal transfer credit session.
 He or she will provide you with an unofficial evaluation of your unofficial transcript during one of the upcoming Undergraduate Transfer Days.

 If those days are not convenient to you, you may work directly with a Transcript Evaluator to schedule a conversation at a mutually convenient time.

 Yes, you can still be considered for admission.
 We will work closely with you and your school in the event cancellations or the suspension of activities result in transcript processing difficulties.
 This is outside of the student's control and we will work with you to obtain documentation even if there is a delay over the summer.